stephen1cowley/doubt-injection/README.md

 - Unfortunately means initial results were a bit of a waste...?
 - Reading the responses was critical to spotting this issue...
 - YES, problem now solved.
+- Tokens for the start of a word like to first start with a space!!

 - The dream: 100 reponses for each, not 10.